Ordóñez guns

-Ordóñez guns are a type of late 19th century coastal artillery.
+Diaz-Ordóñez guns are a type of late 19th century coastal artillery.
 Ranging in caliber from 150 mm to 305 mm, most of the models were field guns, but some were howitzers.
 Salvador Diaz Ordóñez, an artillery officer in the Spanish Army, designed the guns, and they were made in Asturias, Spain at the Trubia Arms Factory (Fábrica de armas de Trubia).
 The Spanish installed them in forts and batteries at home, for instance at Ceuta, and throughout their empire, in Puerto Rico, Cuba, and the Philippines.
 The Ordóñez guns appear to have been used for protecting Spain's colonies; reportedly the Spanish generally reserved the higher quality, and much more expensive, Hontoria guns for the defense of Spain.

 Although they have been obsolete for more than a century, a few Ordóñez guns have survived to the present as historical artifacts.
 There is one at Santa Clara Battery in Havana, a second, heavily damaged by the explosion of a shell, and brought from Subic Bay, at the Presidio of San Francisco, and a third at Castillo de San Cristóbal (Puerto Rico).

 Design

 The guns were rifled breech-loading weapons with a cast iron body, hooped with wrought iron, and with a steel tube screwed in place that contained the breechblock and extended just forward of the trunnions.
 The Ordóñez guns captured at Havana were all 35 to 36 calibers in length.)
 The breechblocks were lever-actuated, and of the French or interrupted screw type, though the obturating ring followed the Krupp design.
 The guns appear to have been mounted en barbette, rather than on a disappearing carriage.

 A US Naval Intelligence report from 1892 described the Ordóñez guns as being less powerful than most other modern guns of equal calibers, but also much cheaper (because they were of iron rather than entirely steel).
 Comparison of the 120 mm Ordóñez guns captured at Havana with the US 12 in all-steel naval gun found that the Ordóñez guns had a longer though narrower powder chamber that held less powder.
 As a result, the Ordóñez guns threw a lighter shell with less velocity to a shorter range than the US 12 in gun.

 The Americans captured guns of 150 mm at Havana, Manila, and Puerto Rico, 240mm (9.45") guns at Havana and Manila, and 305 mm guns at Havana.
 At Havana the Americans also captured Ordóñez 210 mm howitzers.
 There may also have been 140 mm and 280 mm Ordóñez guns, though none at any place that the Americans captured.
 Some 120 mm and 126 mm of the more expensive Hontoria naval guns, landed from the cruiser Alfonso XII, were also found at Havana.

-Ordóñez also designed the 1891 240 mm coastal artillery breech-loading howitzer, which was 14 calibers in length.
+Diaz-Ordóñez also designed the 1891 240 mm coastal artillery breech-loading howitzer, which was 14 calibers in length.
 It could fire a 140 kg projectile to 9000 m.
 Some of the howitzers served in Spain, including four at a battery at Fort La Mola in Menorca, and some at Montjuïc Castle, Barcelona.